flavienbwk/book-devops/eng/README.md

 > "Psychological safety is the shared belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes." - Amy C. EDMONDSON, Professor of Leadership and Management at _Harvard Business School_.

 An organization's culture is foundational to its potential.
 A positive culture promotes team collaboration and communication, essential for the successful implementation of a DevOps initiative.
-This idea isn't new and was theorized in 2004 by sociologist Ron WESTRUM in his article "_A Typology of Organizational Cultures_"[^RonWestrumTypologyOfOrganisationCulture].
+This idea isn't new and was theorized in 2004 by sociologist Ron WESTRUM in his article "_A Typology of Organizational Cultures_"[^RonWestrumTypologyOfOrganizationCulture].

 By ensuring your employees' psychological safety, you encourage shared responsibility for successes and failures.
 Shared outcomes rather than attributing them to specific teams or individuals.